lfunderburk/Math-Modelling/README.md

 Note: many of these modules were developed as part of the [Callysto project](http://callysto.ca/), a federally funded program whose goal is supporting K-12 teachers and students by providing training and curriculum content which involves coding, math and computational thinking.

-If you wish to use this material, please ensure you follow the terms of this [license]()
+If you wish to use any material developed as part of the Callysto project, please ensure you follow the terms of this [license](https://github.com/lfunderburk/Math-Modelling/blob/master/LICENSE.md)